trogdoro/xiki/README.md

       $ ./bin/xsh

-It may walk you through a couple setup instructions.
+It will walk you through a couple setup steps.
+If you run into trouble, try running "./bin/xsh -i", which may give better error messages.

 You can download Xiki from: https://github.com/trogdoro/xiki/archive/master.tar.gz